-Raw hard disk access - both for entire disks and individual partitions - is implemented as part of the VMDK image format support (see chapter 5.4, VMDK image files, page 69).
+Raw hard disk access - both for entire disks and individual partitions - is implemented as part of the VMDK image format support.
 As a result, you will need to create a special VMDK image file which defines where the data will be stored.
 After creating such a special VMDK image, you can use it like a regular virtual disk image.
-For example, you can use the Virtual Disk Manager (chapter 3.5, The Virtual Disk Manager, page 41) or VBoxManage to assign the image to a virtual machine.
+For example, you can use the Virtual Disk Manager (chapter 3.5, The Virtual Disk Manager, page 42) or VBoxManage to assign the image to a virtual machine.